hipposareevil/books/README.md

 * clean: *./books.sh clean*

-# Endpoint(s)
+# Endpoints
-Docker containers are used to house the Nginx frontend proxy (API Gateway), the backend database, and each of the microservices.
+Docker containers are used to house the Nginx frontend proxy (API Gateway), the backend databases, and each of the microservices.
 All calls will be routed through the frontend proxy (API gateway) and delegated to one of the microservices.

 ![Books Structure](https://github.com/hipposareevil/books/blob/master/diagrams/structure.png)